theAbdoSabbagh/PyLoggor/README.md

 ### Installation
 ---
-As simple as `pip install ezlogging`!
+As simple as `pip install lazylogging`!

 ### Usage
 ---
-1) Once installed, you can access the logger class by importing it like so: `from ezlogging import ezlogging`
+1) Once installed, you can access the logger class by importing it like so: `from lazylogging import lazylogging`
-2) Instantize the class using: `myLogger = ezlogging()`
+2) Instantize the class using: `myLogger = lazylogging()`
 3) Log something! `myLogger.log(level="ERROR", msg="JSON config is corrupt.")`

 ### Config